freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - lost a couple things:
         - some search connectors
     - all alerts updated by hand.
 Will get an email from us if we have any issues

+     - Test that length of the search isn't limited (length of what?
+The query or the number of results?)
+     - Ensure that the rabbit-mq, celery and solr will start up at reboot
+     - check speed, ram, CPUs
+     - Does Piwik still work?